Codex tools: Log in

 When searching for information in the Codex, I come on information that appears outdated, I hope to contribute to updating things like this when ever my knowledge is adequate.
 I also see minor errors, like spelling, or grammar, which should be corrected for the Codex to be more professional and authoritative.

-One of my peeves about the Codex in it's recent current state is there is little mention of Child Themes in many of the articles about customizing WordPress.
+One of my peeves about the Codex in it's recent state was there was little mention of Child Themes in many of the articles about customizing WordPress.
 When I first started my own site, I made a bunch of changes to the twentyeleven theme before I stumbled onto the Child Theme page.
 Realizing the superiority of this method, I had to go back and diff out and transfer all my changes to my new Child Theme, then finally restoring the original twentyeleven from backup.

 9 Nov '11 - I've gone back and salted a bunch of references to Child Themes in the Codex, so hopefully no one makes my mistake again.